 The Propertymark Trust operates in complete confidentiality and helps past and present members of Propertymark, their families and staff by providing support in three principle areas:

-We are a limited company by guarantee registered in England and Wales (09088716)
+We are a limited company by guarantee registered in England and Wales (09088716) and our Registered Office is 97 Heath Road, Maidstone, Kent, ME16 9JT.

 We are a registered charity with the Charities Commission (1162385)